DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 **Note**: When the `Error` checkbox is selected, the search results return spans that match the query and are in an error state.

-The search query on trace side panel supports the following options:
+The search query on the trace side panel supports the following options:

 **Free text search:**
 Free-form text search allows filtering by service, resource or operation name.
 It highlights the spans containing the specified text within these categories.